kevin-44/WAX_ExpressTrade_Integration/README.md

 <img alt = "OPSkins - Enable 2FA Step 6" src = "img/opskins_enable_2fa_step_6.png">

 > **Note**: You can alternatively enter the secret shown on the second modal on Authenticator by clicking on the top far right icon.
+This secret is different from the one you need!

 Enter the current valid 2FA code shown on Authenticator:

 <img alt = "OPSkins - Enable 2FA Step 7" src = "img/opskins_enable_2fa_step_7.png">

-On the Authenticator extension, click on the `Settings` icon located on the top left corner, hit the `Export / Import` option, and then press the `Download Backup File` button:
+You can get your `secret` by clicking on the `Settings` icon located on the top left corner, hitting the `Export / Import` option, and then pressing the `Download Backup File` button:

 <img alt = "Authenticator - Export Backup File Step 1" src = "img/authenticator_export_backup_file_step_1.png">